Musée de la Machine Agricole et de la Ruralité (le MUMAR) à Saint-Loup-des-Bois

-QR codes with additional information and translations are available for each machine in the tractor and harvester building, other QR codes will be installed in the other buildings during 2023.
+QR codes with additional information and translations are available for each machine in the tractor and harvester building.
+Other QR codes will be installed in the other buildings during 2023.

 Squares have been sown with various varieties of cereals and oilseeds.